MagdalenaZh/MonthlyDateDisplay/README.md

-# MontlyDateDisplay
+# MonthlyDateDisplay

 ## Overview

-**DatePicker** is a simple React app that allows users to select a month and view all the dates within that month.
+**MonthlyDateDisplay** is a simple React app that allows users to select a month and view all the dates within that month.
 It is designed to help users quickly visualize the dates of any month in a clean and user-friendly interface.

 ## Features